 So there you have it, a guide for seeing the best views of Antwerp, for free!
 There were also some groovy little statues across from the museum, attached to some other kind of installation art where you could whisper a message into a machine, and hear whispered messages from other people.
 The little figure with the whisper box was looking across the road where more figures could be seen climbing a building.

-I’m sure this would also be a great place to visit at sunset, and of course the exhibitions of the museum are all about the history of Antwerp.
+I’m sure this would also be a great place to visit at sunset, and of course, the exhibitions of the museum are all about the history of Antwerp.
 I’m sure they would be interesting as well, but as this was our last stay of the holiday we couldn’t really afford it!
 But it’s something on the list for next time.
+Read more about the museum here if you want to visit the paid section.

 Stay tuned for more upcoming posts about Antwerp, and other parts of Belgium.
 Where was the best place you have been to get a fantastic view over the city?
 Let me know in the comments and pin this for later if you enjoyed this!